Aloe Aristata Care: How to Grow Lace Aloe

 |Light||Full sun to partial shade|

-Lace Aloe may be small in size, but it is one of the strongest aloe plants.
+Lace Aloe (also known as torch plant) may be small in size, but it is one of the strongest aloe plants.
 Also known as torch plant, this plant is resilient and easy to grow in almost all types of weather and growing conditions.
+It used to be classed in the Aloe genus, but has since been reclassed into Aristaloe.

 The leaves of this plant are triangular and are covered with white spikes and fine cilia, which are a common identifier of the Asphodelaceae plant family.
 The torch plant can grow up to 16-18″ inches (40-45cm).
 Its branches are covered with peach-colored flowers in the summer, which helps attract bees.